pskgokul/project-help/readme.md

 ### Rubric

 * 60% __Technical correctness and completeness.__ Get full points here by
-	* Not saying things that are technically incorrect.
+	* Not saying technically incorrect things.
 	* Completeness is a bit nebulous here.
-You do not need to include _everything_ you could possibly discuss about your topic (that could be an entire textbook in some cases!).
+You do not need to include _everything_ you could discuss about your topic (that could be an entire textbook in some cases!).
-	Instead, include a combination of breadth and depth that is in line with some of the Wikipedia/Scholarpedia examples provided.
+	Instead, include a combination of breadth and depth that aligns with some of the Wikipedia/Scholarpedia examples provided.
-	* In many cases you should include some equations, pseudocode, and examples to explain your topic, though there are a few exceptions to this.
-Use your own discretion.
+	* In many cases you should include some equations, pseudocode, and examples to explain your topic, though there are a few exceptions.
+Use your discretion.
-	* Not mentioning a method that is critical to your topic could result in deducted points, especially if that topic was discussed at length in class.
+	* Not mentioning a method critical to your topic could result in deducted points, especially if that topic was discussed at length in class.

 * 20% __Clarity.__ Get full points here by
 	* Not including topics that are irrelevant to yours (at least not without an explanation of why they are there!).